 The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+These assumptions are based on employee data over SA Government entities.
+Expected future payments are discounted using market yields at the end of the reporting period on government bonds with durations that match, as closely as possible, the estimated future cash outflows.

-AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in measurement of the long service liability.
-The yield on long-term Commonwealth Government bonds has changed from 2021 1.25% to 3.5%.
+AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
+The yield on long term Commonwealth Government bonds has increased to 4% (2022: 3.5%).